She Was Losing Her Vision, and Her Son Had Life-Threatening Dehydration—Could the Cases Be Linked?

 When a mother and son began to experience health issues at the same time, doctors struggled for answers.
-Could it be linked to a rare genetic condition?
+Was a rare genetic condition to blame?

 Kimberly Macurdy has always had trouble seeing things.
 She started wearing glasses as a young child, and her prescription became progressively stronger as she grew up.
 Over the last few decades, the 57-year-old mother of three performed so poorly on eye exams that optometrists, in disbelief, would ask her to cut it out and start paying attention.